Hi guys, welcome to VENTS! How have you been?

 What else is happening next in flies+flies’ world?

 An attempt at a Christmas No.1.
 It’s what the whole project has been building up to.

-Hi guys, welcome to VENTS!
+Hi Jori, welcome to VENTS!
 How have you been?
-JESS: We’re stoked to be back …
+Very well, thank you!
+Can you …